worlddemocrats/federation/CONSTITUTION.md

 ### Section 6.
 President and Vice President

-In line with the semi-presidential structure, the World Democrats shall have a President and Vice President, elected by the General Assembly for a specified term.
+The World Democrats shall have a President and Vice President, elected by the General Assembly for a term of one year.
+The terms of the President and Vice President are limited to two consecutive terms.
 The President shall represent the organization, oversee the implementation of its policies and strategies, and ensure the cohesion of the World Democrats' activities.
 The Vice President shall assist the President in their duties and assume the responsibilities of the President in their absence or incapacity.

 ### Section 7.
 Regional and National Chapters